systembolaget/Physical-computing-LED-lighting-tutorial-5a-COB-LED-light-with-joystick-colour-and-dimming-control/README.md

-# Physical computing LED lighting tutorial - COB LED light with joystick colour and dimming control
+# Physical computing LED lighting tutorial - COB LED light with joystick colour temperature control

 Warm.
 Cold.
 Bright.
 Dark.
 Memory function.
 How to drive two high-CRI COB LEDs and dim/mix their different CCTs with a joystick interface and Arduino